 - Enjoy!

-You won't want any other beef stew after trying this easy Dutch oven beef stew.
+You won't want any other beef stew after trying this recipe.
+It is hearty, delicious, full of flavor and total comfort food.
 I promise everyone will love it.

 Best Red Wine For Beef Stew

-If you ask me, I will tell you every time that beef stew with red wine is hands down the best beef stew you can make.
+If you ask me, I will tell you every time that to make the best Dutch oven beef stew, using red wine is hands down the best way to do it.
 It is also how my family has always made it.

 - Cabernet